-4.12 Depositor Protection 13.2 sets out that a firm must mark accounts which hold:

-- (i) eligible deposits of natural persons and micro, small and medium-sized enterprises (SMEs); and - (ii) such deposits that would be eligible if they had not been made (ie are held in an account) at a branch of the firm located outside of the EEA.

-4.13 The PRA considers that firms can meet the Depositor Protection 13.2 requirements set out above in a number of ways, including but not limited to:

-- (a) marking relevant natural person and SME accounts at core systems level (ie flagging at account level); - (b) a separate file showing relevant accounts; or - (c) using the SCV and exclusions files (to meet requirement 4.12(i) only).

-The 'transition period' refers to the time between 3 July 2015 when most depositor protection rules (with the exception of rules in Depositor Protection 12-15) take effect and 1 December 2016 (when rules in Depositor Protection 49-52 cease to have effect and rules in Depositor Protection 12-15 take effect).

-4.14 The PRA expects that in compliance with the requirement in Depositor Protection 13.2 to mark accounts 'in a way that allows for the immediate identification of such accounts', a firm must be able to make the details of such marked accounts available to the PRA or FSCS in a format consistent with the relevant rule and this statement, and within 24 hours from the point of a request from the PRA or the FSCS.

-4.15 If firms wish to use options 4.13(a)-4.13(c) to meet the marking requirement, the same considerations as in paragraphs 4.5 to 4.7 would apply.
+- 4.12 Depositor Protection 13.2 sets out that a firm must mark accounts which hold: - (i) eligible deposits of natural persons and micro, small and medium-sized enterprises (SMEs); and - (ii) such deposits that would be eligible if they had not been made (ie are held in an account) at a branch of the firm located outside of the UK or Gibraltar. - 4.13 The PRA considers that firms can meet the Depositor Protection 13.2 requirements set out above in a number of ways, including but not limited to: - (a) marking relevant natural person and SME accounts at core systems level (ie flagging at account level); - (b) a separate file showing relevant accounts; or - (c) using the SCV and exclusions files (to meet requirement 4.12(i) only). - 4.14 The PRA expects that in compliance with the requirement in Depositor Protection 13.2 to mark accounts 'in a way that allows for the immediate identification of such accounts', a firm must be able to make the details of such marked accounts available to the PRA or FSCS in a format consistent with the relevant rule and this statement, and within 24 hours from the point of a request from the PRA or the FSCS. - 4.15 If firms wish to use options 4.13(a)-4.13(c) to meet the marking requirement, the same considerations as in paragraphs 4.5 to 4.7 would apply.

-4.16 Requirement 4.12(ii) cannot be met by 4.13(c) as SCV files and exclusions files do not capture non-eligible deposits.

-4.17 For a firm marking an account under Depositor Protection 13.2, the PRA considers that an overall marker of natural person/SME status, rather than differentiation between natural persons, micro, small and medium-sized enterprises, would be sufficient.

-4.18 Where an account is subject to marking under more than one of Depositor Protection 11.1, 11.2 and 13.2, the PRA expects that a firm would be able to identify the account for each and all of those requirements.
+- 4.16 Requirement 4.12(ii) cannot be met by 4.13(c) as SCV files and exclusions files do not capture non-eligible deposits. - 4.17 For a firm marking an account under Depositor Protection 13.2, the PRA considers that an overall marker of natural person/SME status, rather than differentiation between natural persons, micro, small and medium-sized enterprises, would be sufficient. - 4.18 Where an account is subject to marking under more than one of Depositor Protection 11.1, 11.2 and 13.2, the PRA expects that a firm would be able to identify the account for each and all of those requirements.

-Recast DGSD information requirements during transition period
+Information requirements during transition period